AfsmNGhr/devops-swarm-mode/README.md

 #### Deploy an application stack

 Every service will be deployed separately with same the stack name.
-You can see all stacks in [the services folder](./services).
+You can see all stacks in [services folder](./services).
-You can see all environments in [the ansible environments folder](./ansible/environments).
+You can see all environments in [ansible environments folder](./ansible/environments).

 ```sh
 ./deploy $STACK $ENV